Xande Silva

-Alexandre "Xande" Nascimento da Costa e Silva (born 16 March 1997) is a Portuguese professional footballer who plays as a winger or forward for Israeli Premier League club Hapoel Tel Aviv.
+Alexandre "Xande" Nascimento da Costa e Silva (born 16 March 1997) is a Portuguese professional footballer who plays as a winger or forward for Super League Greece club Iraklis.

 In his career, he played for Vitória de Guimarães (first team and reserves), West Ham United, Aris, Nottingham Forest, Dijon and Atlanta United.

 Silva was a youth international for Portugal.

 Club career

 Vitória Guimarães

 Born in Porto of Angolan descent, Silva joined Vitória de Guimarães' academy at the age of 17 after a five-year spell at Sporting CP.
 He started his senior career with the former's reserves, making his Segunda Liga debut on 17 August 2014 by coming on as a late substitute in a 1–0 away loss against Oliveirense.
 He scored his first goal in the competition the following 18 January, helping the hosts beat Benfica B 4–1.

 Silva's first appearance in the Primeira Liga took place in the penultimate match of the season, and he played 11 minutes in a 0–0 home draw with Benfica after replacing Otávio.
 His maiden league goal occurred on 7 December 2015, in a 3–1 home defeat of Rio Ave.